-- The support coordinator must annually coordinate the completion of the Personal Profile (Part I of the ISP), which is a person-centered assessment designed to help the team determine and respond to what works in the person's life and thus needs to be maintained or improved and what does not work and thus needs to be stopped or changed.
+Profile (Part I of the ISP), which is a person-centered assessment designed to help the team determine and respond to what works in the person's life and thus needs to be maintained or improved and what does not work and thus needs to be stopped or changed.
 The Personal Profile may be initiated by the individual's chosen planning partner and completed at the person-centered planning meeting, with the final version distributed to all team members following the meeting.
-The Personal Profile, along with other relevant social, psychological, psychiatric, medical, and level of care information serves as the basis for development of the ISP and Plans for Supports for all services received by the individual's vision of a good life, their talents and contributions, what is working/what is not working, and what is important to the person in the following life areas:
+The Personal Profile, along with other relevant social, psychological, psychiatric, medical, and level of care information serves as the basis for development of the ISP and Plans for Supports for all services received by the individual, including support coordination.
+The Personal Profile summarizes the individual's vision of a good life, their talents and contributions, what is working/what is not working, and what is important to the person in the following life areas:

-- Employment;
+- o Employment;

 - Meaningful Day;

 - Community Living;

 - Safety and Security;

 - Healthy Living;

 - Social and Spirituality; and/or

 - Citizenship and Advocacy.